Interpreter at Fort Matanzas

 Fort Matanzas National Monument.
 The park

-The park is open to the public seven days a
+The park is open seven days a week and a

-visitors over to the fort (there is no bridge).
+the fort (there is no bridge).
+The boats leave

-The boats leave the visitor center on an
+the visitor center on an hourly basis, weather

 For those not interested in taking the boat,